juan3juan/budgerPlanner/README.md

 ## Deploy to Heroku

-You can also deploy this project to Heroku using Heroku Dashboard or Heroku CLI<br />
+**Heroku is recommended since it handles clietn side routing better and is easier to utilzie environment variables** You can also deploy this project to Heroku using Heroku Dashboard or Heroku CLI<br />
 Please reference this tutorial for Heroku deployment: [https://blog.heroku.com/deploying-react-with-zero-configuration](https://blog.heroku.com/deploying-react-with-zero-configuration)